data-miner00/book/contents/programming/covariant-and-contravariant-interface.md

 ## Generics

-When it comes to generic typed interfaces, variance is mainly concerned with object substitution.
+When it comes to generic typed interfaces, variance is mainly concerned with **how objects can be substituted**.

 Covariant interface of type `T` indicates that its derivatives will only have methods that produce entities of type `T`.
 It is specified with the `out` keyword.